gasduster99/sppComp/try1/try1_2.md

 be combined through the use of Bayesian Model Averaging (BMA) among the candidate models.
-Bayesian model averaging used in this setting accounts for model uncertainty around the port partitioning decision. and when all relavant models have been computed these difficult mo while combining the respective predictive capabilities of each model of a given subset of model space
+Bayesian model averaging used in this setting accounts for model uncertainty around the port partitioning decision. and when all relevant models have been computed these difficult mo while combining the respective predictive capabilities of each model of a given subset of model space